 After having completed her studies and a long experience in the Armando Testa communications group, Francesca attended the prestigious New York Film Academy, where she pursued her interest in the languages of art.

 Since 2015 she has been on the Board of Directors of Camera, an Italian Photography Exhibition Centre, and on the Board of Trustees of New York’s Solomon R. Guggenheim Foundation since 2016.
 She has also been a member of the Board of Directors of the Università di Scienze Gastronomiche of Pollenzo since 2017.
-In 2020 she became President of Piedmont’s branch of Adisco and since 2021 she has been appointed as President of Castello di Rivoli Museo d’Arte Contemporanea.
+In 2020 she became Chairwoman of Piedmont’s branch of Adisco and since 2021 she has been appointed as Chairwoman of Castello di Rivoli Museo d’Arte Contemporanea.

 The youngest representative of the fourth generation of the Lavazza Family joined the Board of Directors of Luigi Lavazza S.p.A. in 2014, having previously completed Language studies at university.
 She pursued her education by attending the ESCP European Business School, earning a Master’s in European Business.